Efficient Multi-Cycle Folded Integer Multipliers: Results

 \subsubsection{Case 2: Latency constraint and strict timing target}

-Another case when MCIM designs can be used is when there is a latency constraint. \ref{fig:fir_filter} represents a case where a latency constraint might be required.
-The example given requires 4 multiplications to be executed within 4 cycles since the summation block requires an additional 2 cycles.
-The only viable options for such a case are the Star multiplier with a latency of 4 (1C4L) and the feed-forward multiplier with a latency of 4 (2C4L).
-Using a single 1C4L multiplier violates the latency constraint by 3 cycles since it, additionally using 2 1C4L designs violates the latency constraint by 1 cycle, both these cases are more area-efficient than using 4 2C4L multipliers.
-However, they both violate the latency constraint.
-The only way to uphold the latency constraint is to use 4 individual multipliers in parallel.
-The 2C4L multiplier is the most area-efficient solution for this case, offering an area reduction of 47\%, which can be very significant since 4 multipliers will be used in parallel (if $TP<0.5$).
+The use of MCIM designs can be applicable in scenarios where a latency constraint is required.
+For instance, when 4 multiplications need to be executed within 4 cycles, such as in the example given in Fig. \ref{fig:fir_filter}, the only viable options to meet the timing target of 0.8 ns are the Star multiplier with a latency of 4 (1C4L) and the feedforward multiplier with a latency of 4 (2C4L).
+While using a single 1C4L multiplier or 2 1C4L designs may be more area-efficient, they both violate the latency constraint.
+Therefore, the only way to meet the latency constraint is to use 4 individual multipliers in parallel.
+The 2C4L multiplier offers an area reduction of 47\%, making it the most area-efficient solution for this case when 4 multipliers will be used in parallel (if $throughput < 0.5$).

-In Table \ref{table:syn_large_strict}, both the feed-forward design and Star achieve the same latency for a clock target of 0.8.
-If there is a latency constraint of 4 cycles, and the TP of these multipliers does not exceed 1/2, multiple instances of the feed-forward design can be used to calculate any number of multiplications, therefore providing great area savings.
-A similar case can be seen in Table \ref{table:savings} for 64$\times$64 multiplications.
-Such cases are only seen for large multiplications targeting a high frequency.